All Saints' Church, Dunedin: Architecture

-The nave of the church was designed by William H. Clayton and built in 1865; the transepts and chancel, designed by William Mason were added in 1873.
+The nave of the church was designed by William H. Clayton and built by James Gore in 1865; the transepts and chancel, designed by William Mason were added in 1873.
 All Saints' is an example of gothic revival architecture.

 A notable architectural feature is the polychrome brickwork.
 The bricks came from the brickworks in Filleul Street, Dunedin.
 Also used in the building is Oamaru stone, an early use of the stone in Dunedin.
 In 1969, All Saints' Church was restored, in which the foundations, hardwood floor, and slate roof were replaced.
 At this time a nave altar was installed with altar rails designed by Ted McCoy.

 Art

 Notable art works in the church include a large rood hanging above the sanctuary carved by leading sculptor Frederick George Gurnsey (1868–1953) who also carved the aumbry door and the pulpit.
 A small Christus Rex by the eminent New Zealand sculptor Ria Bancroft is above the pulpit.
 In 2017 a set of ceramic sculptures of the Scriptural Way of the Cross by Whanganui sculptor Kirk Nicholls was installed.

 In 2019 an appeal was launched to install a stained glass window in memory of the Ross Sea Party and in honour of Rev. Arnold Spencer-Smith.
 The window was blessed by Bishop Steven Benford on March 9th 2024.